-Required Documents Municipality: Request <\$50K Municipality: Request > \$50K Nonprofit: Request <\$50K Nonprofit: Request > \$50K Tribal Government: Any Request Amount Certified financial audit for the past two years for organizations having an annual revenue of over \$750,000.
+Required Documents Municipality: Request <\$50K Municipality: Request ≥\$50K Nonprofit: Request <\$50K Nonprofit: Request > \$50K Tribal Government: Any Request Amount Certified financial audit for organizations with annual revenue of \$750,000 or more for the most current two years.
 No No If applicable.
 If applicable.
 No Copy of W-9 IRS form showing taxpayer ID and certification.
 No No Yes Yes No Copy of the organization chart or list of principals.
 No Yes No Yes No